 Custom Primitives

-You can extend the built-in primitive types with your own semantic extensions via atscript.config.js.
+You can extend the built-in primitive types with your own semantic extensions via atscript.config.ts.
 Custom primitives work exactly like built-in ones — they appear in IntelliSense, carry validation constraints, and generate appropriate type tags.
+For the full primitive system (complex shapes, container primitives, semantic tags, phantom design), see Custom Primitives — Plugin Development.

 Add custom extensions under the primitives key in your config: